 |(This image has less resolution than the print.)|

-The "Organ Club" was organized in 1928, one year after the opening of the Jefferson Theatre.
+The "Organ Club" was established in 1928, following the opening of the Jefferson Theatre.
 The club held weekly events on Saturday mornings, during which young patrons were treated to a variety of programming, including cartoons, serials, and special features.
-While Al Sacker played, the Mighty Morton Wonder Organ would rise dramatically from the orchestra pit, accompanied by the music of Al Sacker.
+The Mighty Morton Wonder Organ would rise dramatically from the orchestra pit, accompanied by the music of Al Sacker.

 Description by the Artist

 Watch this video presentation by the artist describing the painting process, the research, and the hidden trivia in the painting.

 The original painting is 35x28" on masonite panel, completed in 1988.